Skip to content

 86%

-The scholarship is awarded for each year of the program, provided students remain in good academic standing.
+Scholarships are renewable each year of the program, provided students remain in good academic standing.

 The Parsons Experience